httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 From here, the signing process proceeds as usual.

 Upon verification, it is important that the verifier validate not only the signature but also the value of the Content-Digest field itself against the actual received content.
-Unless the verifier performs this step, it would be possible for an attacker to substitute the message content but leave the Content-Digest field value untouched.
+Unless the verifier performs this step, it would be possible for an attacker to substitute the message content but leave the Content-Digest field value untouched to pass the signature.
 Since only the field value is covered by the signature directly, checking only the signature is not sufficient protection against such a substitution attack.

 ## Non-List Field Values {#security-non-list}